rampedro/patient-facing-visualizations-and-methodologies-for-development-and-evaluation/readme.md

+### issue with analysisin EHR

+On the basis of the development of electronic health records (EHRs), data analytics in health care is deemed as an essential process for accelerating the progress of clinical research (Hersh, 2007; Jensen, Jensen & Brunak, 2012; Miotto & Weng, 2015).
+Enriched EHRs contain crucial information related to disease progression, and this information can help with decision making in the health care field including for treatment selection and disease diagnosis (Jensen, Jensen & Brunak, 2012; Raghupathi & Raghupathi, 2014).
+However, processing and analyzing EHR data are usually challenging because of their heterogeneity and sparsity.

+R package Analysis ready data
+dxpr: an R package for generating analysis-ready data from electronic health records—diagnoses and procedures file:///Users/ibook/Downloads/peerj-cs-520.pdf

 # Summarize the state of the science of patient-facing information visualizations of personal health data.
 Specifically, we aimed to investigate

 (1) the types and components of patient-facing visualizations, and